isomerpages/mci-m3-old/media-centre/videos/_posts/2021-06-02-jom-singgah-m3-cck.md

 #JomSinggah

-Huda Ali visits M³ @ Chua Chu Kang to meet with Hamidah, a volunteer in charge of Nakhoda Bahtera - a programme which aims to empower men with good health and financial literacy to become better leaders for their families.
+Huda Ali visits M³@Chua Chu Kang to meet with Hamidah, a volunteer in charge of Nakhoda Bahtera - a programme which aims to empower men with good health and financial literacy to become better leaders for their families.
 She also got the opportunity to hear the experience of Imran, a Nakhoda Bahtera participant himself 😉

-To find out more on M³ @ Chua Chu Kang , follow them on Instagram (@m3atcckgrc)!
+To find out more on M³@Chua Chu Kanv, follow them on [Instagram](https://www.instagram.com/m3atcckgrc/)!